-The Administration plan retreated from these principles in significant respects: all interest would continue to be deductible; investors in nondepreciable assets would have the option of paying taxes on nominal capital gains at one-half of the regular income tax rate; tax depreciation would exceed economic depreciation; ouly one-tenth of dividends would be deductible; and, in order to make the plan revenue neutral, the indexation of inventory gains would be dropped.
-Tax depreciation would be especially generous for equipment that continues to be classified as
+The Administration plan retreated from these principles in significant respects: all interest would continue to be deductible; investors in nondepreciable assets would have the option of paying taxes on nominal capital gains at one-half of the regular income tax rate; tax depreciation would exceed economic depreciation; only one-tenth of dividends would be deductible; and, in order to make the plan revenue neutral, the indexation of inventory gains is dropped.
+Tax depreciation would be especially generous for equipment that continues to be classified as 3 or 5 years and for public utility structures; allowable depreciation would exceed that under current law even at zero inflation.
+However, most 5-year equipment would be reclassified as 6,7 and even 10-year equipment.
+For industrial structures, tax depreciation would be more favorable only at inflation rates of roughly 5 percent or greater.
+The House bill has double declining balance depreciation for equipment and public utility structures, but longer depreciation tax lives than the Administration plan and only partial indexation of the depreciable base (half of the inflation above 5 percent) results in significantly less favorable overall depreciation.

-The partial dividend exclusion is of little import in our model because only 10% of equity financing is assumed to be from new share issues on which dividends are paid.
+The partial dividend exclusion is of little import in our model because only 10 percent of equity financing is assumed to be from new share issues on which dividends are paid.
 (Dividends are saved initially by the retention of earnings, offsetting the future payment of dividends.)
-Thus γ in the model is only 0.05 under the Treasury plan and 0.01 under the Administration plan, 10% of the 50 and 10% exclusions, respectively.
+Thus $\gamma$ in the model is only 0.05 under the Treasury plan and 0.01 under the Administration plan, 10 percent of the 50 and 10 percent exclusions, respectively.

 In our analysis of owner-occupied housing, we consider households at five different income levels in order to deduce the tax rates that are representative of households in five income ranges.
-The ranges for 1980 are listed in the top panel of table 8.4; the 1985 ranges, which exceed those from 1980 by a third to two-fifths to reflect the growth in nominal incomes per household, are listed in the lower panel.
+The ranges for 1980 are listed in the top panel of Table 4; the 1985 ranges, which exceed those from 1980 by a third to two-fifths to reflect the growth in nominal incomes per household, are listed in the lower panel.
 (The exact income levels for which the tax rate calculations were performed are listed in parentheses.)
-The state-and-local and federal tax rates relevant to the quantity-demanded decision in 1980 are listed in the next two columns in the top panel, and the total tax rate-the federal plus the state times one minus the federal-is shown in the fourth column.
-For the highest income class, $x_i = x_i$.
-For the other classes, the x_i equals β (equals 1 except in the Treasury plan) times the τ_i shown in the table.
-The interest indexation feature of the Treasury plan ($\beta < 1$) has a major impact on the opportunity cost of own equity financing of owner-occupied housing (as well as on tax-exempt yields-see note a to table 8.3).11 The last column is the tax rate relevant to tenure choice (a weighted average of the average tax rates applied to debt and equity).12 The lower panel lists similar calculations for 1985 incomes under current law and the tax reforms, the Treasury and Administration proposals reflecting the nondeductibility of state and local taxes.
+The state-and-local and federal tax rates relevant to the quantity-demanded decision in 1980 are listed in the next two columns in the top panel, and the total tax rate -- the federal plus the state times one minus the federal -- is shown in the fourth column.
+For the highest income class, $x_j = x_e$ .
+For the other classes, the $x_j$ equal $\beta$ (equals 1 except in the Treasury plan) times the $\tau_j$ shown in the table.
+The interest indexation feature of the Treasury plan ( $\beta < 1$ ) has a major impact on the opportunity cost of own equity financing of owner-occupied housing (as well as on tax-exempt yields -- see note a to Table 3).
+The last column is the tax rate relevant to tenure choice (a weighted average of the average tax rates applied to debt and equity).
+The lower panel lists similar calculations for 1985 incomes under current law and the tax reforms, the Treasury and Administration proposals reflecting the nondeductibility of state and local taxes.

-8.2 The Capital Allocation Model13
+II.
+The Capital Allocation Model